yeabat8tcap/ai-dependency-manager/docs/future-enhancements/ml-integration-architecture.md

 ## Overview

-The AI Dependency Manager currently uses heuristic-based analysis for dependency management decisions.
+The Superintelligence Dependency Manager currently uses heuristic-based analysis for dependency management decisions.
 This document outlines the integration of advanced ML models to provide more accurate, context-aware, and intelligent dependency analysis.

 ### Key Benefits of ML Integration